IRS issuing additional tax refunds to 430,000 people - NewsBreak

 The estimated value of the new round of refunds totals over $510 million.
 To date, the IRS said it has identified at least 16 million taxpayers who received unemployment and may be eligible for an adjustment.

 So far, the agency has sent out 11.7 million tax refunds valuing about $14.4 billion to recipients of the federal benefit.
-Efforts are ongoing to correct overpayments so that taxpayers impacted by the law won’t have to file an amended return.Republicans stand against president’s IRS bank plan
+Efforts are ongoing to correct overpayments so that taxpayers impacted by the law won’t have to file an amended return.Electricians sued for 2018 Bricktown Canal electrocution case

 “The review of returns and processing corrections is nearly complete as the IRS already reviewed the simplest returns and is now concentrating on more complex returns,” the agency said.